ellipinnock/2014-02-03-TGAC/lessons/tgac/testing/tutorial.md

 ---
 layout: lesson
 root: ../../..
+github_username: apawlik
+bootcamp_slug: 2014-02-03-TGAC
-title: Testing
+title: Debugging and testing
 ---

-**Based on materials by Mike Jackson, Katy Huff, Rachel Slaybaugh, and Anthony Scopatz.
+**Based on materials by Mike Jackson, Katy Huff, Rachel Slaybaugh, Patrick Fuller and Anthony Scopatz.
 With special thanks to Gordon Webster, the [Digital Biologist](http://www.digitalbiologist.com), for kindly allowing use of his [Python DNA function](http://www.digitalbiologist.com/2011/04/code-tutorial-getting-started-with-python.html).**

 ## Some questions for you